 Of course, if you have a big event like a wedding, that’s a great time to focus on intro bonuses when you have the opportunity to pay vendors with a credit card.

 BK: If you are someone who can afford the time and expense of travel, and use points for big international trips, then travel points and miles are the bigger upfront deal.

 For example, 60,000 United miles can get you a roundtrip to Europe that will often cost you $1,600 in cash.
 That’s over 2.5 cents per mile in value.
 Compound that with bonus categories like 2x for dining on many cards, you’re probably averaging 3 cents or more in value per dollar you spend on your card.
 Compare that to 2 cents at best for a good cash back card like the Citi Double Cash.

-And of course, when you’re spending time on an intro offer, those returns are in the 10 cent plus range per dollar spent.
+And of course, when you’re spending time on an intro offer, those returns are in the 10 cents plus range per dollar spent.

-We wrote an in depth guide here to Chase Ultimate Rewards that helps you understand all the opportunities at your disposal.
+We wrote an in-depth guide here to Chase Ultimate Rewards that help you understand all the opportunities at your disposal.